sgriffen/opengl-articulating-arm/README.md

 - `P` : Pitch the hand at the wrist about the hand's x axis in the negative direction
 - `a` : Yaw the hand at the wrist about the hand's y axis in the positive direction
 - `A` : Yaw the hand at the wrist about the hand's y axis in the negative direction
-- `o` : Toggle orthographic/perspective projection - The window title will let you know which mode you're in.
+- `o` : Toggle orthographic/perspective projection - The window title will let you know which mode you're in
+- space: Toggle the drawing style for the cylinders.
+Switch between line, silhouette, point, and fill
+- esc: exit the program